Synergetic-Engineering/synengco-website/02-core-capabilities.md

 ## Monitor

 Once we've got a grip on the operation, it's time to start monitoring it.
+We use a variety of analysis techniques to keep an eye on the performance of assets and derive extra information about the current operation.

 ## Predict

 With some fundamental knowledge and historical data about an operation we can start to use machine learning to predict how it will perform under different circumstances.
+This allows us to provide early warning of issues, in turn giving you time to make good proactive decisions about how to deal with issues before they happen.

 ## Optimise

 The monitoring and prediction gives us a great understanding of where the operation is now and where it can go to.
-From here we can start applying optimisation techinques to
+From here we can start applying optimisation techinques to make and sustain significant improvements.